ZIL-135

-The ZIL-135 is a large, eight-wheeled military transport and self-propelled artillery truck produced during the Cold War by the Soviet Union starting in 1959.
-Its purpose was to carry and launch an artillery missile, specifically a FROG-7, from surface-to-surface.
+The ZIL-135 is a large eight-wheeled military transport and self-propelled artillery truck manufactured by ZiL during the Cold War from the Soviet Union starting in 1959.
+Its purpose was to carry and launch a Luna-M (NATO: Frog-7) surface-to-surface artillery rocket.
 The ZIL-135 was widely exported to other communist countries, most notably North Korea, where it is a common sight in films and military marches.
 It also served as the TEL for the BM-27 Uragan artillery rocket system.